lfalanga/Stock-Market-API-Service/src/readme.md

 #### Notes:
 As you can see is just a simple log information that could be improved, saving the information getted at the request time, for example.

+## auth.py
+This file was created to autheticate users against Firebase, but also push and get data from the Real Time Database.
+I believe that it could change its name to firebase_integration.py or something like that.

+## avapi.py
+This file has the Alpha Vantage integration.
+There are a few lines of code.
+It was created with the purpose of maintaining a solid and readable file structure.

+## fernet.py
+This file is in charge of generating the environment variable needed for cryptography.

-### API Throttling
+## API Throttling
 In order to achive this issue I've used Flask-Limiter package, and find it very simple to implement because of the use of decorators for each endpoint.
 I've leaved a global configuration commented for future modifications.

-### Error Handling
+## Error Handling
 This is the weakest point of the application because I've focused in developing a fully functional application first, as I always do.
 But you can see that in each response, I've leaved a subcode for redacting the proper messages in future releases.
 For example:
 Body:
 {
     "action": "/login",
     "message": "The request method is not supported by the server and cannot be handled.", "status": 501,
-    "sub_code": 6
+    "sub_code": 3
 }
-Look at the variable sub_code when testing the application, and you will notice that is not always the same for different errors.
+Look at the variable "sub_code" when testing the application, and you will notice that is not always the same for different errors.
 This was just a matter of time.

-### Data Validation
+## Data Validation
 Another weak point of the application.
 I didn't have enough time for redacting the database rules (at Firebase) in order to do a proper data validation.
 This is the preferred way to do it as I'm concerned.
 Of course you can add Python validations, but this is a additional security functionality in addition to Real Time Database rules, that works perfectly.

-### Comming soon
+## Comming soon
-Implement the proper responses for all these test cases:

 1. User already exists in the datase.
   You can't sign up the same user twice, but you don't get the proper message yet.
 2. Password is too weak.